Tony White

 Hiding Under a Bull

-Tony White explains that while on patrol, there was a tip from a local that a Chinese soldier was hiding in a house they had just searched.
+Tony White recollects an occasion while on patrol when they received a tip from a local regarding a Chinese soldier hiding in a house they had just searched.
 He explains there was a cow shed attached to the main house, and the local Korean civilian pointed to a bull.
 He shares that when he poked the bull, a Chinese soldier who was hiding in straw underneath the bull bolted out of the house.
-He recalls how the Chinese soldier was shot in the leg by one of the British soldiers who was about one hundred yards away.

 Share YouTube: